akmtaiwansoftware/docs/tutorials/provisioning/README.md

   -d '{"locked": false}'
 ```

-## Provision a device (token authentication)
+## Provision a Device (Token Authentication)

 Whitelisting a device identity opens a fixed window of time in which the device may be provisioned.
-In the previous example we configured a 48 hour provision window.
-Let's now provision some of the devices we have whitelisted.
-Provisioning changes the device status to "Provisioned" and responds with a token that may be used in other device calls to authenticate.
-Using this token the device can read or write.
+In the previous example, you configured a 48 hour provision window.
+Now you may provision some of the whitelisted devices.
+Provisioning changes the device status to *Provisioned* and responds with a token that may be used in other device calls to authenticate.
+Using this token, the device can read or write.

-Note: this step is only necessary for products that use token authentication.
+**Note:** this step is only necessary for products that use token authentication.
 For TLS client certificate, please see that section below.

-1. Click on the "Devices" tab.
-Find a device with the "whitelisted" status indicated by the white tag icon and note its ID.
-Also make note of the endpoint URL for device connectivity.
-We'll use these in the next step.
+1. Click on the *DEVICES* tab.
+Find a device with the *whitelisted* status indicated by the white tag icon and note its ID.
+Also, make note of the endpoint URL for device connectivity.
+You will use these in the next step.

    ![provisioning](assets/provisioning_product_endpoint.png)

 2. Make the following HTTP request to provision the device identity from the previous step and get its device token.
 This is a device HTTP API call and uses the product endpoint.
-Note that this is different from the Murano token obtained to do API-based whitelisting in the last section.
+This is different from the Murano token obtained to do API-based whitelisting in the last section.

    ![provisioning](assets/provisioning_device_activated.png)